clouddrove/github-shared-workflows/docs/sst-workflow/README.md

 ## SST Workflow

-This workflow is used to deploy serverless application on AWS environment where
+This workflow is used to deploy serverless stack (SST) application on AWS environment

 first job called as SST workflow which deploys in preview environment when pull request generated and it destroys the preview environment when pull request closed, merged and labeled as destroy.

 Second job deploys to stage environment when pull request merged in base branch stage and after that preview environment also destroys.

 Third job deploys to prod environment when pull request merged in base branch master and after that preview environment also destroys.

 Caller repositories can checkout the shared actions and call them locally by providing the sst_workflow.yml path